johnnykungdev/patlytics-app-md/readme.md

 - __Recommend: Use WSL if you are on a Windows machine__

 # Local Setup
-1. Create an `.env` file and put the OpenAI API key as
+1. Create an `.env` file in the project root folder and put the OpenAI API key as
 ```
 OPENAI_API_KEY=...<put your API key here>
 ```

 you will need to find your Open AI key by visiting [https://platform.openai.com/](https://platform.openai.com/) and visit the dashboard.
-Go to the API Key section and create one if you don't already have it.
+Go to the API Key section and create one if you don't already have it

 ![OpenAI dashboard](./readmeImages/image10.png)